Toy Safety Testing in China

 Categories of Toys and Their Risk Profiles

-Understanding these risk profiles is the first step toward comprehensive compliance and effective product development.
+Understanding these risk profiles supports more accurate compliance planning and product evaluation.

 Each toy material carries distinct safety risks that determine the type of testing required.